it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/wireless_management.rst

 |Maturity2| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-With at least some technical staff, you can:
+In addition to those actions for the |Maturity1| maturity, with at least some technical staff, you should:

 #.
 Maintain an inventory of authorized wireless access points to ensure rogue ones are not introduced.
 #.
 Disable wireless access on devices if the device does not require access.